-- achieving an adequate level of market acceptance, and obtaining and maintaining coverage and adequate reimbursement from third-party payors for EYSUVIS, INVELTYS and any other products we commercialize; - manufacturing at commercial scale, marketing, selling and distributing EYSUVIS and INVELTYS or any product candidates for which we obtain marketing approval; - maintaining regulatory and marketing approvals for EYSUVIS and INVELTYS and for any product candidates for which we obtain marketing approval; - hiring and building a full commercial organization required for marketing, selling and distributing those products for which we obtain marketing approval; - obtaining, maintaining and protecting our intellectual property rights; and - adapting our business in response to the current pandemic health event resulting from COVID-19 and its collateral consequences.
+- successfully launching EYSUVIS and growing EYSUVIS revenues; - successfully growing INVELTYS revenues; - achieving an adequate level of market acceptance, and obtaining and maintaining coverage and adequate reimbursement from third-party payors for EYSUVIS, INVELTYS and any other products we commercialize; - manufacturing at commercial scale, marketing, selling and distributing EYSUVIS and INVELTYS;

+- maintaining regulatory and marketing approvals for EYSUVIS and INVELTYS; - discovering, developing and successfully seeking marketing approval and commercialization of additional product candidates; - hiring and building a full commercial organization required for marketing, selling and distributing those products for which we obtain marketing approval; - obtaining, maintaining and protecting our intellectual property rights; and - adapting our business in response to the current pandemic health event resulting from COVID-19 and its collateral consequences.

 EYSUVIS and INVELTYS are our only products that have been approved for sale, and they have only been approved in the United States.
-Our ability to generate revenue from operations will depend, in part, on the success of commercial sales of INVELTYS, which we commercially launched in the United States in January 2019 and the success of commercial sales of EYSUVIS, which we expect to begin shipping EYSUVIS to wholesalers in the U.S. by the end of 2020 and for the full promotional launch to begin in January of 2021.
-However, the successful commercialization of EYSUVIS and INVELTYS in the United States is subject to many risks.
+We plan to seek approval in other jurisdictions, but may not do so successfully, or at all.
+Further, the successful commercialization of EYSUVIS and INVELTYS in the United States is subject to many risks.
 As a company, we have limited experience commercializing products, and we may not be able to do so successfully.
 There are numerous examples of unsuccessful product launches and failures to meet expectations of market potential, including by pharmaceutical companies with more experience and resources than us.
-We do not anticipate our revenue from sales of EYSUVIS and INVELTYS alone will be sufficient for us to become profitable in the near future, if at all.
+Our revenue from sales of EYSUVIS and INVELTYS alone may not be sufficient for us to become profitable in the near future, if at all.

-In addition, our recent commercialization efforts have been hampered by the operational restrictions on our sales force from quarantines, travel restrictions and bans and other governmental restrictions related to COVID-19.
-As a result of these restrictions, we previously suspended our sales force from substantially all in-person interactions with physicians and customers and were limited to conducting educational and promotional activities virtually, and we may be forced to suspend all or some in-person interactions again in the future.
-To the extent we restrict in-person interactions with physicians and customers, we will again be limited to conducting educational and promotional activities virtually, which has hampered, and may continue to hamper, our ability to market INVELTYS and could adversely affect our ability to launch and market EYSUVIS.
-In addition, government restrictions have at times led to moratoria on elective ocular surgeries in many jurisdictions, which has significantly reduced, and may in the future continue to significantly reduce, the demand for INVELTYS, which is indicated for the treatment of inflammation and pain following ocular surgery.
-The extent of the impact of COVID-19 on our commercialization efforts will depend on the length and severity of this pandemic and the impact on our customers, employees, vendors and government agencies, which is uncertain and cannot be predicted.
+In addition, our recent commercialization efforts have been hampered by the operational restrictions on our sales force from quarantines, travel restrictions and bans and other governmental restrictions related to the COVID-19 pandemic.
+As a result of these restrictions, we previously suspended our sales force from substantially all in-person interactions with physicians and were limited to conducting educational and promotional activities virtually.
+Our sales force has since resumed substantially all in-person interactions in the field, but to the extent we restrict, or are restricted from, in-person interactions with physicians, we may be limited to conducting educational and promotional activities virtually, which may continue to hamper our ability to market INVELTYS and could adversely affect our ability to launch and market EYSUVIS.
+In addition, government restrictions have at times led to moratoria on elective ocular surgeries in many jurisdictions, which has significantly reduced, and may in the future continue to significantly reduce, the demand for INVELTYS, which is indicated for the treatment of post-operative inflammation and pain following ocular surgery.
+The extent of the impact of COVID-19 on our commercialization efforts will depend on the length and severity of this pandemic, including the extent there is any resurgence of the COVID-19 virus or any variant strains of the virus, the availability and effectiveness of vaccines, and the impact of the foregoing on our customers, employees and vendors and government agencies, which is uncertain and cannot be predicted.